canjs/canjs/docs/can-guides/commitment/recipes/text-editor/text-editor.md

 - __The solution__ — The solution to the problem.

 ## Setup ##

+__START THIS TUTORIAL BY CLONING THE FOLLOWING JS Bin__:

+> Click the `JS Bin` button.
+The JSBin will open in a new window.
+In that new window, under `File`, click `Clone`.

+<a class="jsbin-embed" href="https://jsbin.com/qeguhac/2/embed?html,js,output">CanJS Text Editor on jsbin.com</a>

+This JS Bin:

+- Loads CanJS
+- Implements 3 helper functions we will use later: `siblingThenParentUntil`, `splitRangeStart` and `splitRangeEnd`.
+- Mocks out the signature for helper functions we will implement later: `getElementsInRange` and `rangeContains`.

 ### The problem
 - Setup a basic CanJS app